sandhoefner/cs171-hw-sandhoefner-evan/hw3/5_design.md

 -
 **Answer:**

-- put your sketches in folder [designStudio/](designStudio/)
+- see sketches in folder [designStudio/](designStudio/)

-- add any additional comments here
+- These three alternative designs are meant to target the comparison scenario of juxtaposing votes in a selection with overall votes.

 ### Q5b
 **Question:** Implement one design in your visualization for **PrioVis** and explain why you have chosen this design.